dejanvasic85/products-api/Xero.Products.Api/README.md

 ﻿# Recommendations

 After running out of time, I believe the following still needs to be addressed to make a production ready app:

-- Request / Response models to separate business layer and API
 - Error handling to log and not expose potential implementation detail to consumer
 - Unit of Work pattern across repositories to ensure atomic transactions
 - API Versioning